Playchoice's ultimate activity book collection Download activity book

 It doesn't have to be original, the kids can write down their favorite fairytale and change the ending if they feel like it.

-I've already written about it this fun course I found writing about children's stories, and it also helps guide the process.
+I've written before about a great course I found on writing children's stories, and it also helps guide the process.

 Another great idea is to write chain stories with friends.